sonic1003/Poker/README.md

 Usage:
 ====
-Input should be 5 cards for each player.
+Input 5 cards for each player.

 Enter each card like this "5-0"
 (the first number is from 2 to 14, which stands for 2-10 and JQKA.
 The second number is from 0 to 3, which means 4 suits.)